 Wizard Prompt Description Value Name The name for the actual destination object (8 character limit).
-Note ☐ This name is case-sensitive.

 Server The server that controls this actual destination.
 The server name is the same as the name of the host system where the server is installed.
-Note This name is case-sensitive.

 Model Select the printer model from the pull-down list in the Info- Print Manager Administra- tion GUI.
 If the printer you are working with is not in the pull-down list, enter the name as it appears on the printer.
 SNMP TCP/IP address The dotted-decimal IP address used to access this printer.
 This value is used only for SNMP printers.
 Device The name of the printer Specify the printer queue name that was created beforehand with AIX.
-Printer Command The command that InfoPrint Manager issues to send a job to this printer. uusr/lib/lpd/pio/etc/pioib- mnpm <the listed<br="" value="" you="">for server above&gt; or SNMPTC/IP address</the>
+Printer Command The command that InfoPrint Manager issues to send a job to this printer. uusr/lib/lpd/pio/etc/pioib- mnpm <the listed<br="" value="" you="">for server above> or SNMPTC/IP address</the>

 Wizard Prompt Description Value Data stream The data stream expected by the printer (for example, PCL5 or PPDS).
 Logical destination The logical destination that directs jobs to this actual destination.
-Default Other: ✓ Note☐ The name is case-sensitive.
+Default Other:

 Logical destination's server The server that contains the logical destination.